Charge Schedule Optimization and Infrastructure Planning for Solar-Integrated Electric Bus Transit Systems: Introduction

 Despite the environmental advantages of EBs, their widespread adoption is hindered by the limited energy density, short operational range, and extended recharging times.
 Mitigating range anxiety remains a significant challenge, especially in scenarios where EBs operate throughout the day.
-The introduction of opportunity fast charging \citep{hu2022joint} enables EBs to make more trips, promoting greater uptake.
+The introduction of opportunity fast charging enables EBs to make more trips, promoting greater uptake.
 Charging should be done so that bus battery levels do not violate the optimal depth-of-discharge limits (DoD) \citep{shaobo2021battery}.
 Effective managing of EB fleets requires solving two main problems: the \textit{Electric Vehicle Scheduling Problem} (EVSP) and the \textit{Charge Scheduling Problem} (CSP).
-The EVSP is an extension of the Multi-Depot Vehicle Scheduling Problem (MDVSP), where the goal is to assign timetabled trips to vehicles to minimize fixed and operational costs without violating range restrictions.
-On the other hand, the CSP determines a charging schedule for electric buses that minimizes the sum of contracted power capacity costs and electricity consumption costs based on time-of-use (ToU) prices.
+The EVSP extends the classical Vehicle Scheduling Problem (VSP) by assigning timetabled trips to electric vehicles while incorporating battery-related and operational constraints.
+On the other hand, the CSP focuses on determining feasible charging schedules for electric vehicles, while accounting for infrastructure, energy requirements, and operational constraints, often with a cost-minimization objective based on time-of-use (ToU) prices.